 - Drain the water.

-- Add the soaked rajma is a pressure cooker with 2 tsp of salt and 3 cups of water.
+- Add the soaked rajma is a pressure cooker with 2 teaspoon of salt and 3 cups of water.

 - Cook till rajma is soft and cooked.